superfive666/aws-solutions-architect-questions/questions/exam_1.md

 You are working for a start-up company that develops mobile gaming applications using AWS resources.
 For creating AWS resources, the project team is using CloudFormation Templates.
 The Project Team is concerned about the changes made in EC2 instance properties by the Operations Team, apart from parameters specified in CloudFormation Templates.
 To observe changes in AWS EC2 instance, you advise using CloudFormation Drift Detection.
 After Drift detection, when you check drift status for all AWS EC2 instances, drift for certain property values with default values for resource properties is not displayed.
 What would you do to include these resource properties to be captured in CloudFormation Drift Detection?

-- [A]: Run CloudFormation Drift Detection on individual stack resources instead of entire CloudFormation stack.
+- A: Run CloudFormation Drift Detection on individual stack resources instead of entire CloudFormation stack.
-- [B]: Explicitly set the property value, which can be the same as the default value.
+- B: Explicitly set the property value, which can be the same as the default value.
-- [C]: Manually check these resources as this is not supported in CloudFormation Drift Detection.
+- C: Manually check these resources as this is not supported in CloudFormation Drift Detection.
-- [D]: Assign Read permission to CloudFormation Drift Detection to determine drift.
+- D: Assign Read permission to CloudFormation Drift Detection to determine drift.

 #### *Answer: B*